 How do we collect your information?

-We may collect information about you whenever you directly interact with us.
-For example, when you: make a donation; when you register to volunteer; when you create a fundraiser; when you use our website; and when you register for our newsletter.
+We may collect personal information about you whenever you directly interact with us.
+For example, when you: sign up to our programme; make a donation; when you register to volunteer; when you create a fundraiser; when you use our website; and when you register for our newsletter.

 What type of information is collected from you?